SimonRPSM/SimonRPSM.github.io/_drafts/LearningTheLiturgy.md

 title: Learning the Liturgy
 description: I have no idea what anyone is talking about
 ---

+## I Don't Know What Anyone is Talking About

 1. I don't know the basics
 2. Subject Matter Expert on a Subject Matter
 3. Not an SME on everything